knative/docs/docs/eventing/broker/config-br-defaults.md

 ```

 Now every Broker created in the cluster without spec.config will be configured
-to use `config-kafka-channel` ConfigMap.
+to use `config-kafka-channel` `ConfigMap`.
 Note that you can always still
 explicitly specify a different configuration for any given Broker by specifying
 it in the `spec.config`.